 Five ways to improve your relationship with food

 In a world of distractions, so many of us are out of touch with our bodies.
 Practice tuning into your natural hunger and fullness cues, eating when you first identify the physical sensation of hunger and pausing when you feel satisfied.
 If you’ve spent many years ignoring or overriding these signals, be patient: it may take time to rebuild that connection and trust with your body.
 Laura Thomas’ work on intuitive eating is a great resource for this.2.
 Practice mindful eating

 When we eat on autopilot or while distracted, we lose touch with the physical experience of eating.
-Skip the TV dinner and focus on the tastes and textures of your meal, expressing gratitude for the food in front of you and paying attention to your satisfaction and fullness signals.
+Skip the TV dinner and focus on the tastes and textures of your meal, like a delicious pomegranate, expressing gratitude for the food in front of you and paying attention to your satisfaction and fullness signals.